vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

     twoTemperatureDictFile "$FOAM_CASE/constant/thermo2TModel";
 ```

 and its default name is <dict>thermo2TModel</dict>.
 It is composed of one subdictionary, <subdict>thermalRelaxationModels</subdict>, for the selection of the energy transfer models, and various subdictionaries to store the models coefficients.
-The energy transfers that are allowed to take place are vibrational-translational (V—T) and heavy-particles — electrons (h—e).
-If the gas mixture is composed of neutral species only, then h—e energy transfer is automatically discarded.
+The energy transfers that are allowed to take place are vibrational-translational (V—T) and heavy-particles — electrons (H—e).
+If the gas mixture is composed of neutral species only, then H—e energy transfer is automatically discarded.
 The subdictionary's default implementation is as follows

 ```c++